Students have many people who can support and guide them through this process. They include the following:

 - Personal Adviser

-- Resident Dean of Freshmen or Allston Burr Assistant Dean
+- Resident Dean of First-Year Studentsor Allston Burr Resident Dean

-In addition to Allston Burr Assistant Deans and Resident Deans of Freshmen, students may wish to seek advice from others, including parents, Faculty Deans, faculty, coaches, or resident tutors or proctors.
+In addition to Allston Burr Resident Deans and Resident Deans of First-year Students, students may wish to seek advice from others, including parents, Faculty Deans, faculty, varsity head coaches, or resident tutors or proctors.
 The procedures of the Administrative Board, however, do not allow for the direct participation of parents, attorneys, or those who are not officers of the University affiliated with the Faculty of Arts and Sciences.

 Students involved in disciplinary cases may be more comfortable navigating the Administrative Board’s process with the support of a personal adviser.
 Your personal adviser is given access to all case information, may attend any interviews with you, and can provide you with general advice and support.